fAKe2004/GensokyoGeoGuesser/README.md

 ## How to Deploy

 > You may use our deployment (i.e., [ggg.arthas.org](ggg.arthas.org)) directly if you are not expert in computer science.
-In that case, we recommand contacting [project maintainer](mailto:fake@sjtu.edu.cn) beforehand to get potential maintanance support during your Touhou event.
+In that case, we recommend contacting [project maintainer](mailto:fake@sjtu.edu.cn) beforehand to get potential maintanance support during your Touhou event.

 This web application is built with a Python Flask backend and a plain HTML/CSS/JavaScript frontend.